Wanderer6/recruitment-task-02/README.md

-# UI Tests for online clothing website
+# UI Tests for online clothing store

 ## Approach
 Approach for the tests is to use first product on the list to make sure tests won't break when some products are sold.